LuoYihan1/LuoYihan1/README.md

 - 👋 Hi, I’m @LuoYihan1
-- 👀 I’m interested in coding for Business Analytics
+- 👀 I’m interested in coding for Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, R, SQL
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me